alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/github-actions.md

     └────────────────┴──────────────────────────────────────┘
   ```

-3. Set the secret token in the secrets section of your repo with name for example `npm_token`
+3. Set the secret token in the secrets section of your repo with name for example `NPM_TOKEN`
 4. Make the secret accesible to the GitHub Action via the `secrets` context

 ```yml